Indigenous Knowledge Systems Notes - Theory of Knowledge

 - Significant numbers.
 Some numbers have special significance to the Ojibwe.

 - 4 The number of seasons.
 The number of sacred plants.
 The number of colours of man.
 The 4 great directions.

 - 7. The number of generations of elders (going forward and backward, which are thought about.
 For example, nature should be preserved for the next 7 generations.
 7 hot stones (each called a "grandfather") is welcomed into the Sweat Lodge.
 Additional sets of 7 stones are brought in for each successive round.

 - 13. The number of moons in a year.
 The number of segments in a turtle shell.

 Difficulties with Studying IKS

-IKS is a tricky area because it is quite difficult for non-indigenous people to know exactly what approaches are used in indigenous cultures.
-Part of this difficulty is deliberate.
+IKS is sometimes tricky because it can be difficult for non-indigenous people to know exactly what approaches are used in indigenous cultures.
+Part of this difficulty is valuable.
 As on Ojibwe writer notes: